 The symptoms of calcium deficiency vary from person to person.
 It can range from no symptom to mild or severe symptoms.
 Sometimes people are unable to detect that they lack calcium in the body before they are diagnosed with some disease.
 Some of the symptoms of hypocalcemia include

 Severe symptoms of hypocalcemia include

 - Tingling in the hands and feet

 Sources of Calcium

-Good calcium intake throughout the life is important to protect the bones and other parts of the body.
-Milk have the highest amount of calcium and plant foods from the brassica family such as cabbage and broccoli have less calcium than milk but are good sources of calcium.
+A proper calcium intake throughout life is essential to protect the bones and other parts of the body.
+Milk has the highest amount of calcium, and plant foods from the brassica family such as cabbage and broccoli have less calcium than milk but are good sources of calcium.
 Some other good sources of calcium include white beans, yogurt, cheese, canned salmon, almonds, kale, tofu, green leafy, and oranges.

-This is true that calcium is essential for the proper functioning of the body but when the level of the calcium is greater than the normal range it is problematic.
+Calcium is indeed essential for the proper functioning of the body, but when the level of the calcium is higher than the normal range, it can be problematic.
 The condition in which the level of calcium in the blood is higher than 2.6 mmol/L, it is defined as hypercalcemia.
-It is a chronic condition that can cause due to certain medication or due to several diseases such as tuberculosis, multiple endocrine neoplasia, paget disease, and sarcoidosis.
-This condition requires medical attention and the symptoms of this disease include weakness, depression, and abnormal heartbeat.
+It is a chronic condition that occurs due to certain medication or due to several diseases such as tuberculosis, multiple endocrine neoplasia, Paget disease, and sarcoidosis.
+This condition requires medical attention, and the symptoms of this disease include weakness, depression, and abnormal heartbeat.